katmlane/HoyaHangout/README.md

 ## Optimizations
 *(optional)*

-I will add more as the project is completed.
+I would like to add arrow buttons to each of the plant species pages that lets you navigate in the order of the home page items.

 ## Lessons Learned: